Italy's Edizione says has had no concrete offer for World Duty Free

-MILAN, Jan 29 (Reuters) - Edizione, the holding company owned by the Benetton family, said on Thursday it had not yet received any concrete offer for its Italian travel retailer subsidiary World Duty Free.
+MILAN (Reuters) - Edizione, the holding company owned by the Benetton family, said on Thursday it had not yet received any concrete offer for its Italian travel retailer subsidiary World Duty Free WDF.MI.

 “Edizione has received numerous requests for information from investment banks which at the moment have not led to any concrete proposal,” the holding company said in a statement.